agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-OpenAlex.md

 ### Minimum Requirements

-* Dependant from the data sources crawled by OpenAlex
+* Dependent from the data sources crawled by OpenAlex

 ### Additional Criteria

-* Dependant from the data sources crawled by OpenAlex
+* Dependent from the data sources crawled by OpenAlex